Resonances of compressible stars in precessing orbits around a spinning black hole: Affine model

 In our previous paper \cite{stoc24}, we modeled the orbiting star as an incompressible ellipsoidal object on which the tidal forces by the BH are exerted.
 Newtonian gravity was assumed for the self-gravity part of the star.
 To go beyond the incompressible hypothesis, we employ the affine model, which was originally defined by Carter and Luminet~\cite{cart83,cart85}.

 The affine model was introduced in \cite{cart83} to analytically investigate stars which are tidally deformed by massive BHs.
 This model was further developed in~\cite{cart85}, which allowed the authors to show that most of the properties of the incompressible model could be carried over to stars with more general EOSs.
-The method was then shown to be suitable for exploring tidal deformation of stars with moderate degrees of penetration within the tidal disruption radius.
-However, when the penetration is too deep, the non-linear deformation of the star becomes so important that the affine model breaks down.
 Our present purpose is to investigate the presence of the resonance found in our previous paper~\cite{stoc24} changing the EOS from the incompressible one to a softer one (changing the polytropic index from $n=0$ to $<3$).
 The affine model enables us to extend the aforementioned resonance to compressible EOSs.

 The affine star model assumes that the position vector $r_i$ in the center or mass frame of any material element is given by where indices from the middle of the Latin alphabet $i,j,k,...$ refer to spatial components in the physical frame, while letters from the beginning of the alphabet $a,b,c,...$ refer to the spherical reference state.
 Whenever the same subscript appears like $q_{ia}\hat r_a$, we assume to take the sum for the three spatial components.